 When the King’s Library, collected by King George III, became part of the collection in 1823, the Montagu House didn’t suffice anymore and plans were made to build a new structure to house the collection.

-Renowned Neoclassical architect Sir Robert Smirke (1780-1867) was hired to design the new building.
-It features a Greek Revival Façade which features 44 columns of the Ionic order, each standing 14 meters (45 feet) tall.
+Renowned architect Sir Robert Smirke (1780-1867) was hired to design the new Neoclassical building.
+It features a Greek Revival Façade that features 44 columns of the Ionic order, each standing 14 meters (45 feet) tall.

 5. The King’s Library was the first building to be completed in 1823